crispSV/Biometrics/README.md

 #  COVIDUS
 ##
   IOT based system for medical data collection and analysis.
 This application runs on an WiFi connected ESP8266 NodeMCU which gets readings from a Dallas DS18B20 temperature sensor (later on a MELEXIS sensor).
-Data are uploaded on a constant basis into ThingSpeak (https://thingspeak.com) cloud data analysis service where are processed and dipslayed accordingly.
+Many sensors can be connected in OneWire bus giving a range of different medical data.
+These data are uploaded on a constant basis into ThingSpeak (https://thingspeak.com) cloud data analysis service where are processed and displayed accordingly.
+The software reads also the serial No of the attached devices so to respectfully fill the patient's records in database.
+## Live data for the Antivirus Hackathlon 2020 [ https://crowdhackathon.com/antivirus/ ]

 ### Prerequisites